Someone Please Explain Why My Eye Won’t Stop Twitching

 1. You’re not getting enough sleep.
-The National Sleep Foundation recommends that adults get between 7 and 9 hours of sleep per night.
+The National Sleep Foundation recommends that adults get between seven and nine hours of sleep per night.
 And according to Robert Graham, MD, not getting enough sleep could be contributing to that whole eye twitching thing.
-So if you’re eye’s been going crazy for days and you’ve also been staying up too late every night, your exhaustion might be the source of your persistent twitches.
+So if your eye’s been going crazy for days and you’ve also been staying up too late every night, your exhaustion might be the source of your persistent twitches.

 2. Stress or anxiety.
 Stressed at work?
 Anxious about anything and everything?
 Dr. Graham says that both of these things can lead to eye twitches.
 If you suspect this is the case, try traditional stress-reduction tactics like hitting up your favorite spin class, meditating, going for a walk, or setting aside some quiet time with your favorite book—however you choose to relax, lowering your stress levels should help banish your eye twitch.